CartoDB/mobile-sdk/doc/geocoding.md

 service = new PeliasOnlineReverseGeocodingService("<your-mapzen-key>");

 // Center of New York.
-Reverse Geocoding these coordinates should find City Hall Park MapPos newYork = baseProjection.fromLatLong(40.7128, -74.0059);
+Reverse Geocoding these coordinates will find City Hall Park MapPos newYork = baseProjection.fromLatLong(40.7128, -74.0059);
 ReverseGeocodingRequest request = new ReverseGeocodingRequest(baseProjection, newYork);
 float meters = 125.0f;
 request.setSearchRadius(meters);

-// Note: Reverse geocoding is a complicated process and shouldn't be done on the main thread try {
+// Note: Reverse geocoding is a complicated process and should not be done on the main thread try {
     GeocodingResultVector results = service.calculateAddresses(request);
 } catch (IOException e) {